Skip to content

 Malaga

-Malaga Cathedral is another famous attraction that is visited by many tourists located in Malaga.
-The cathedral was built in the 16th and 17th centuries and it was built on the site of an earlier mosque.
+Malaga Cathedral is another famous attraction in Malaga.
+It was built in the 16th and 17th centuries on the site of an earlier mosque.

-The cathedral is famous for its style, which combines the Renaissance and Baroque styles, which is evident in the construction of its tower.
-When you enter the cathedral you will see that it is divided into many parts, there is a chapel located in the south path which is decorated with a painting of the Virgin with Saints.
+The cathedral is famous for its style, which combines the Renaissance and Baroque styles, as evident in the construction of its tower.
+When you enter the cathedral, you will see that it is divided into many parts.
+There is a chapel on the south path, decorated with a painting of the Virgin with Saints.

 Picasso Museum